simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

     - Learnset updates for new moves

 # Journal

+- 6/1/25 (SWu)
+  - minor bug fixes Forewarn and (having to deal with base damage calc?)
+  - Lucky Wind logic inversion
+  - Didn't test Draconic, should do so (and female Unfezant)

 - 4/14/25 (SWu)
   - TODO: refactor Battler.rb more (search for: "Kaizomod Refactor")